Richard Wrottesley, 5th Baron Wrottesley

 Major Richard John Wrottesley, 5th Baron Wrottesley (7 July 1918 – 23 October 1977), was a British peer and army officer.

 Early life and education

 Wrottesley was the only son of Hon.
-Walter Bennet Wrottesley, second son of Arthur Wrottesley, 3rd Baron Wrottesley, and his wife Kate May Harris, only daughter of Douglas Howard Harris, of Craddock, Cape Colony, South Africa.
+Walter Bennet Wrottesley, fourth son of Arthur Wrottesley, 3rd Baron Wrottesley, and his wife Kate May Harris, only daughter of Douglas Howard Harris, of Craddock, Cape Colony, South Africa.
 He was educated at Harrow School.